-Appendix 1: safer recruitment and DBS checks - policy and procedures
+Appendix 2: Safer Recruitment and DBS checks - procedure

 We will record all information on the checks carried out in the school's single central record (SCR).
 Copies of these checks, where appropriate, will be held in individuals' personnel files.
 We follow requirements and best practice in retaining copies of these checks, as set out below.